maybejarrod/pi-photo-frame/README.md

 Notes:
 - If you delete the data.jason file, running the backend.php file will re-creeate it for you.
 - The quote is downloaded from an RSS feed.
 If you call the API to many times it will give an error.
 The Quote is backed up to a file "Quote.txt".
 This will be used if the api returns an error.

+I will be adding features and updated when I can.